JPGrafeen/485-Final-Project/design_specification.md

 			- increment m_CacheMiss
 			- increment m_CacheWrite
 			- if required, Evict cache line and send EVICTLINE to L1
-				- if dirty bit is true for victim
+				- if MESI state is 'Modified' for victim
 					- simulate GETLINE
 					- simulate a BusOperation for WRITE
-					- then continue with the EVICTLINE
 			- simulate BusOperation for RWIM
-			- set valid==true
-			- set dirty==true
 			- set tag
 			- simulate SENDLINE
 			- move to M (shoulda been in I)